-When someone has insufficient red blood cells or the ones they have do not work properly, the body is left short of the oxygen it needs to function.
-This condition is called anemia.
+When someone has insufficient red blood cells or the ones they have do not work properly, the body does not have enough of the oxygen it needs to function.
+This condition is anemia.

-Each hemoglobin protein can carry four molecules of oxygen, which are delivered throughout the body by red blood cells.
+Each hemoglobin protein contains four iron atoms and can therefore carry four molecules of oxygen.
+Hemoglobin attaches to red blood cells and delivers oxygen throughout the body — everywhere that blood flows.
 Every one of the body’s billions of cells needs oxygen to repair and maintain itself.

 How are hemoglobin levels tested?

-In the United States, anemia is diagnosed if a blood test finds less than 13.5 g/dL in a man or less than 12 g/dL in a woman.
-In children, normal levels vary according to age.
+In the United States, doctors diagnose anemia when the test finds hemoglobin levels to be less than 13.5 g/dL in males and less than 12.0 g/dL in females.
+The results for children can vary with age.

-- Iron-deficiency anemia is the most common type.
-This form of anemia occurs when a person does not have enough iron in their body, and it cannot make the hemoglobin it needs.
-Anemia is usually caused by blood loss, but can also be due to poor absorption of iron.
+- Iron-deficiency anemia: This is the most common type that can occur when a person does not have enough iron in their body, and it cannot make the hemoglobin the body needs.
+Blood loss usually causes it, but it can also happen when the body does not absorb enough iron.
 This can happen, for example, when someone has had gastric bypass surgery.

-- Pregnancy-related anemia is a kind of iron-deficiency anemia, which occurs because pregnancy and childbirth require a significant amount of iron.
+- Pregnancy-related anemia: This is a kind of iron deficiency anemia, which occurs because pregnancy and childbirth require a significant amount of iron.

-- Vitamin-deficiency anemia happens when there are low levels of nutrients, such as vitamin B12 or folic acid (also called folate), in the diet.
+- Vitamin-deficiency anemia: This happens when there are low levels of nutrients, such as vitamin B12 or folic acid — also called folate — in a person’s diet.
 These anemias change the shape of the red blood cells, which makes them less effective.

-- Aplastic anemia is a disorder where blood-forming stem cells in the bone marrow are attacked by the immune system, resulting in fewer red blood cells.
+- Aplastic anemia: This is a disorder where the immune system attacks blood-forming stem cells in the bone marrow, resulting in fewer red blood cells.

-- Hemolytic anemia can be the result of another condition, or it can be inherited.
-It occurs when the red blood cells are broken up in the bloodstream or the spleen.
+- Hemolytic anemia: This can be the result of another condition, or it can have a genetic cause.
+It occurs when the red blood cells break up in the bloodstream or the spleen.

-- Sickle cell anemia is an inherited condition where the hemoglobin protein is abnormal.
-It means the red blood cells are sickle-shaped and rigid which stops them flowing through small blood vessels.
+- Sickle cell anemia: This is a genetic condition where the hemoglobin protein is abnormal.
+It means the red blood cells are sickle-shaped and rigid, which stops them from flowing through small blood vessels.

-Newborns have a temporary anemia when they are 6–8 weeks old.
-This occurs when they run out of the red blood cells they are born with but their bodies have not made new red blood cells.
-This condition will not affect the baby adversely unless they are sick for some other reason.
+Newborns can have temporary anemia when they are 6–8 weeks old.
+This occurs when they run out of the red blood cells they are born with, but their bodies have not made new red blood cells.
+This condition will not affect the baby adversely unless they are ill for some other reason.